If you live in the house which is far from the urban centers, most likely you have to rely on a well for your domestic use.

 Before trying to fix the problem, you must determine if the problem is because of low flow or pressure.
 Low flow stems from low water levels.
 For example, if a home is using 5 gallons per minute while the pump is only able to pump 4 gallons per minutes.

 Once you rule out clogged pipes, Turn off the circuit breaker that provides the well-pump with electricity to protect yourself against an electric shock as you are adjusting the pump.

 Determine where the air fill valve is in the pressure tank.
 After locating the air valve use, a pressure gauge (like the one used for tires) measure the pressure coming out of the tank.

 How to increase water pressure in the shower with well-water?

 - Increasing the pressure tank PSI, if the gauge is showing a reading of below 60 PSI.
 The pressure should never go above 60 PSI to prevent damaging pipes and valves in the system.

-- Installing Constant pressure System, if you detect that pressure from the shower head reduces when another faucets or appliances are running consider installing a constant pressure system is typically installed at the point where water enters the house.
+- Installing Constant pressure System, if you detect that pressure from the shower head reduces when another faucets or appliances are running consider installing a constant pressure system is typically installed at the point where.
 What this system does is to increase the speed of the water pump when the demand for water is high.